Project-DARC/DARC/README.md

 After above By-Law Script is executed, the DARC VM contract will add a new plugin and voting rule, and the plugin will be effective immediately (if there exists any voting procedure related to `add_voting_rule()` and `add_and_enable_plugins()`, the plugin will be effective after the voting process is approved).
-If the operator (`addr1`) tries to transfer tokens to addr2, the plugin will check the condition and return `vote_needed` to the DARC VM contract, and the DARC VM contract will ask the board of directors (level-1 token owners) to vote.
+If the operator (`addr1`) tries to transfer tokens to addr2, the plugin will check the condition and return `voting_needed` to the DARC VM contract, and the DARC VM contract will ask the board of directors (level-1 token owners) to vote.
 If the board of directors approves the operation, the operation will be executed in the sandbox, otherwise the operation will be rejected.
 For example, if there are 3 voting rules are triggerd, the voting operation will be: